 The CNPI AMR group works in collaboration with multiple international partner organisations with the aim to define novel treatment and prevention interventions to improve outcomes in infections caused by antimicrobial resistant pathogens.
 The group has conducted multiple observational and interventional studies in neonates and children, building a global research network on the prevention and optimal treatment of severe infections.
-The group have been involved in major neonatal randomised controlled trials (RCTs), including EU funded NeoMero and NeoVanc, the first neonatal sepsis trials to be conducted in Europe for 20 years.
+The group has been involved in major neonatal randomised controlled trials (RCTs), including EU funded NeoMero and NeoVanc, the first neonatal sepsis trials to be conducted in Europe for 20 years.

-More recently the group has developed a strategic alliance with the Global Antibiotic R&D Partnership (GARDP), focusing on research to improve an evidence base for the antibiotic management of neonatal sepsis in the hospital setting in LMICs by initially conducting a global observational study, NeoOBS.
-This observational cohort of 3000 babies demonstrated the high mortality of neonatal sepsis and informed the design of the new NeoSep1 trial, the first global hospital based LMIC neonatal unit (NNU) based trial comparing multiple novel antibiotic regimens to treat multidrug resistant (MDR) neonatal sepsis globally.
+More recently the group has developed a strategic alliance with the Global Antibiotic Research Development Partnership (GARDP), focusing on research to improve the evidence base for antibiotic management of neonatal sepsis in the hospitals in resource-limited settings.
+This alliance began with NeoOBS, a global observational study which recruited 3000 babies.
+NeoOBS demonstrated the high mortality of neonatal sepsis and informed the design of the new NeoSep1 trial.
+NeoSep1 is the first global neonatal unit based trial to recruit hospitalised neonates in resource-limited settings and will compare multiple novel antibiotic regimens to treat multidrug resistant (MDR) neonatal sepsis globally.

-In parallel to the optimal treatment trials the team have developed a programme of trials focusing on improving the evidence base for infection, prevention and control (IPC) interventions in different settings.
-The team attracts funding from major research bodies in the UK and Europe, including the European Commission, Horizon 2020, the Medical Research Council, Wellcome Trust, the Bill & Melinda Gates Foundation and the World Health Organization.
+In parallel to the optimal treatment trials the team have developed a programme of trials/projects focusing on improving the evidence base for infection prevention and control (IPC) interventions in different settings.
+The team attracts funding from major research bodies in the UK and Europe, including the European commission, Horizon 2020, the Medical Research Council, Wellcome Trust and the World Health Organization.

-The Centre works closely with the MRC Clinical Trials Unit at UCL, specifically with Professor Sarah Walker's group, focusing on the implementation of novel clinical trial designs.
+CNPI works closely with the MRC Clinical Trials Unit, specifically with Professor Sarah Walker's group, focusing on the implementation of novel clinical trial designs.

-There are two Clinical Research Fellow (CRF) posts available.
-Both CRFs will work primarily on the NeoSep1 and SNIP-AFRICA projects, assisting with protocol/document development, site feasibility, site set up, site training, safety and clinical reviewing activities.
-The primary project for each candidate will depend on experience, interests and preference.
-They will also play a key role in overseeing and supporting other projects focussed on neonatal infections when required.
-This exciting post offers a unique opportunity to work on innovative and ambitious research projects within the CNPI to further their research experience in a range of areas.
+The Clinical Research Fellow will work across several on-going neonatal sepsis trials/studies assisting with protocol/study document development, site feasibility, site set up, safety and clinical reviewing activities, working collaboratively with partners such as the MRC Clinical Trials Unit at UCL.
+The postholder will support other smaller projects when required.
+This exciting post offers a unique opportunity to work on innovative and ambitious research projects within the CNPI to further the postholder's research experience in a range of areas.